stephanielamm/Tracking-the-Trump-Effect/README.md

-# vue-project-1
+# Tracking-the-Trump-Effect

-> A Vue.js project
+> An application to see how the stock market responds to Donald Trump's tweets about companies.
+A responsive Vue.js single page application.

 ## Build Setup